List of major liberal parties considered right

-Liberalism is frequently associated with centrism.
-However, in some regions, including Australia, Brazil and New Zealand, liberalism may be linked to conservatism, right-leaning or right-of-centre politics; in this case, liberals may be the main opponents of socialists or social democrats (see Bourgeois party).
-In addition to that, there are liberal parties involved in right-wing politics in many parts of the world.
+Liberalism is frequently associated with centrism; however, in some regions, including Australia, Brazil, and New Zealand, liberalism may be linked to conservatism, right-leaning, or centre-right politics; in this case, liberals may represent the "bourgeois camp" and be the main opponents of socialists or social democrats.
+There are also liberal parties involved in right-wing politics in many parts of the world.

-List includes only liberal parties that are perceived as "right" by regional standards as well as international standards: